wcarc-on/wcarc-site/minutes/minutes202305.md

 ### Old Business
 - 902/1296 MHz Beacons: The beacons are still non-operational.
 Bert (VE2ZAZ) will contact Phil Lytle (VE3HOA) to get an update on their attempt to organize a visit to the YMCA roof to re-activate the beacons.
 - WCARC badges: Lawrence (VA3IQ) informed the attendees that the badges had been received.
 They will be distributed at the Kinburn Community Centre during the VHF Contest.
-- 432 Yagi antenna Procurement: As previously mentioned, Bert (VE2ZAZ) will contact Ken (VA3KA)  again at the end of May to set up a pick up of the antenna.
+- 432 Yagi antenna Procurement: As previously mentioned, Bert (VE2ZAZ) will contact Ken (VA3KA) again at the end of May to set up a pickup of the antenna.
-- Clayton (VE3IRR): A few early notes on the upcoming June VHF contest
+- Clayton (VE3IRR): A few early notes on the upcoming June VHF contest:
   - The contest web page has been updated with 2023 information, and is now posted on the WCARC website.
   - Clayton is trying to reach previously active rover stations to gauge their interest in coordinating their activities with the WCARC.